ai-uavsec/UAViSec/README.md

 	  ```

 ## Tools
-These following tools are located within the `CLONED_REPOSITORY/spoofer/build` directory.
+The following tools are located within the `CLONED_REPOSITORY/spoofer/build` directory.
 * **spoofer.cc**\
     Perform different types of sensor attacks\
     The scale for each parameter are as follows: